-Giusella Finocchiaro, owner and founder of the Finocchiaro Law Firm (Bologna – Milan), is a Full Professor of Internet Law and Private Law at the University of Bologna.
+Giusella Finocchiaro, founder of the Finocchiaro Law Firm (Bologna – Milan), is a Full Professor of Internet Law and Private Law at the University of Bologna and member of the Academy of Science of the Bologna Institute – Class of Moral Sciences.
+She is also a former member of the Scientific Committee of the Institute of Advanced Studies of the University of Bologna.

-She graduated cum laude in Law at the University of Bologna.
-PhD in Law at the European University Institute.
-She has practiced law since 1990 and is admitted to plea before the Corte di Cassazione (the highest Italian Civil Court).
+She graduated cum laude in Law from the University of Bologna and holds a PhD in Law at the European University Institute.
+She has practiced law since 1990 and is admitted to plea before the Corte di Cassazione (the Italian Supreme Court).

 In addition to her University career, she co-operates on various scientific projects at both national and international level.

 She is a former member of UNCITRAL (The United Nations Commission on International Trade Law) as an expert on legal issues regarding the digital electronic signature.

 Since 2011 she has represented Italy at the UNCITRAL (The United Nations Commission on International Trade) and since 2014 she has been the Chairperson of the UNCITRAL Working Group on Electronic Commerce.